-B. Relic radiation model
+B. Comoving model

-In this model, matter and radiation are considered to comove with the Hubble flow, but the evolution of the CMB is calculated (section 2.5 in [3]) as if the radiation did not propagate any further.
+In this model, matter as well as radiation is considered to comove with the Hubble flow.
+The evolution of the CMB is calculated (section 2.5 in [3]) as if the radiation did not propagate outside.

 Small red ball: expanding region in which radiation from the LSS remains observable ever since release.
 In comoving coordinates, this region has its expanded size to begin with.